 If a student needs to take a leave of absence (e.g., miss one or more quarters), they need to submit a signed, written request and a Leave of Absence form to the associate dean.
-A printed copy of this request, along with the written response from the associate dean, will be kept in the student's file.
+Records of student's request and response from the associate dean will be kept in the student's file.
 The student will be considered inactive until they are registered for a course.
 The maximum period for a leave of absence is 12 months.
 Taking a leave of absence will likely delay graduation.

 If a student does not complete one quarter, they will need to make up the missed quarter of classes with a subsequent cohort.
-If the missed quarter includes Foundations or prerequisite courses, the student will need to file a petition with the academic coordinator for approval in order to continue taking classes (see Foundations Courses and Prerequisites, both on page 12).
+If the missed quarter includes Foundations or prerequisite courses, the student will need to file a petition with the academic coordinator and associate dean for approval in order to complete the program (see Foundations Courses and Prerequisites, both on page 11).
 All approvals for retaking courses with later cohorts are on a space-available basis.
 Students are guaranteed a seat in a class only with their initial cohorts.
 If a student is unable to return at the agreed time, they must request a second leave of absence.
-If the second leave is not approved, the student will be dismissed from the program and may be required to reapply.
-Please see the sections on Administrative (Involuntary) Leave of Absence (below), and Dismissal and Program Withdrawal (both on page 16).
+If the second leave is not approved, the student will be withdrawn from the program and will be required to reapply.
+Please see the sections on Administrative (Involuntary) Leave of Absence (below), and Dismissal and Program Withdrawal (both on page 15).